Dr Andy Baker – Managing Director

 Ian also has significant experience in providing freelance technical editing services in chemistry and materials science, revising scientific manuscripts prior to peer-reviewed publication to ensure that they were clear, accurate and met all required language, technical and formatting standards.

-Hannah Johnston – Consultant
+Hannah Johnston – Senior Consultant

 Hannah has supported projects in a variety of radioactive waste processing and disposal fields including those associated with waste inventory, safety cases and radiological assessment.
 She has contributed to a number of projects focussed on the management of both LLW and HAW.
 Hannah has worked on several RWM projects and has gained significant familiarity with the Disposal System Safety Case (DSSC), including Transport Safety Case, Operational Safety Case and Disposability Assessment Process.
 She has also provided support to a variety of projects for the LLW Repository Ltd’s Environmental Safety Case (ESC) and Inventory Teams, including carrying out a Periodic Review of the ESC as part of the 2020 Enhanced Periodic Review submission and developing forward inventories for the next major review of the ESC.
 Hannah has provided significant support to a major waste processing/recycling client where she has provided significant operational support and has gained experience of working on a Nuclear Licenced Site and developed knowledge of the associated waste consignment process.
-In her work at this client, Hannah has supported the Compliance Team and has worked on consignment documentation for landfill, incineration, metals treatment outside the UK, and disposal at the LLWR.
+In her work with this client, Hannah has supported the Compliance Team and has worked on consignment documentation for landfill, incineration, metals treatment outside the UK, and disposal at the LLWR.
 This has enabled here to develop a thorough understanding of waste treatment and consignment both throughout the UK and overseas.

-Dr Rosie Newton – Consultant
+Dr Rosie Newton – Senior Consultant

 Rosie joined Eden NE in 2020 after completing a PhD in nuclear engineering at the University of Lancaster where her work focussed on investigating the responses of charge-coupled devices to alpha and beta radiation.
 She undertook her PhD as part of the Next Generation Nuclear Centre for Doctoral Training, which included post-graduate taught modules in nuclear power and decommissioning.